yazhnar/PlumaMetrics/README.md

 ## ✨ Features

 - **No cookies.
 No PII.** Fully compliant with privacy expectations by design, not by policy.
-- **Under 5KB tracker script** — won't slow down the sites using it.
+- **Under 5KB tracker script**, won't slow down the sites using it.
 - **Self-hostable for free** using Netlify + Supabase's free tiers.
-- **Clean, modern dashboard** — visitors, top pages, referrers, device breakdown, and traffic trends over time.
+- **Clean, modern dashboard** ~ visitors, top pages, referrers, device breakdown, and traffic trends over time.
-- **Automatic 404 detection** — no setup required.
+- **Automatic 404 detection**, no setup required.
 - **100% open source core**, forever.

 ## 🚀 Deploy Your Own Instance